This post may contain affiliate links. Read our disclosure policy here.

 Grow Better Tomato and Pepper Plants

-*Get more Frugal Gardening Tips here.
+Tip: Get more Frugal Gardening Tips here.

-Exfoliate your Face
+Exfoliate your Face with Epsom Salt

 Add More Volume to Hair

-*Learn to Make Your Own Shampoo here.
+Tip: Learn to Make Your Own Shampoo here.

-*Find more Natural Sunburn Relief here.
+Tip: Find more Natural Sunburn Relief here.

-Bee Stings and Other Bug Bites
+Removing Bee Stings and Other Bug Bites with Epsom Salt

-Soft Skin Salt Scrub
+Soft Skin Scrub

-*Get the recipe for a Sugar Scrub here.
+Tip: Get the recipe for a Sugar Scrub here.